 Flight is one of the Owlin’s main benefits as a D&D 5e race.
 They get automatic flight equal to their movement speed.
 With Cunning Action Dash, this results in a particularly fast flyer who can get almost anyone they want.

-However, there’s more that makes Owlin one of the best Rogue races in D&D 5e.
+However, there’s more that makes Owlin one of the best D&D 5e Rogue races.
 They also get Silent Feathers, giving them automatic proficiency in Stealth.
 Not all Rogues are burglars or criminals who move around unseen.
 At the same time, Stealth is a valuable Dexterity skill that most characters want.

 As a result, this effectively frees up another skill proficiency for a Rogue to put anywhere.